isomerpages/agd-corp/_about-us/Our Role/Partner of Building Capabilities.md

 agencies to establish industry standards and design optimal finance and internal audit structures that maximise their potential.</p>
 <h3>Sharing through Communities of Financial Practice</h3>
-<p>We will share best practices among public sector financial officers through
+<p>We will share best practices among public sector finance and internal
-initiating communities of financial practice in the areas of internal audit, financial management etc. The functional leadership in Assurance &amp;
-Public Finance will drive key initiatives to deepen the sectoral capabilities of financial officers and ensure their continual engagement and professional development.
+audit officers through initiating communities of financial practice in the areas of internal audit, financial management etc. The functional leadership in Assurance &amp; Public Finance will drive key initiatives to deepen the sectoral capabilities of financial officers and ensure their continual engagement and professional development.
 We will strengthen public finance capabilities with a view to building competent finance teams across government agencies.</p>